The future of Wood Green

 - Making the most of Wood Green’s location for our neighbours in Alexandra Palace and the rest of London

-- Redeveloping unused industrial sites and other utilities to create local and London-based businesses
+- Redeveloping unused industrial sites and other utilities to accommodate local and London-based businesses

 We are creating a detailed regeneration plan for Wood Green that will determine how to deliver the objectives above, fulfil the area’s potential and secure the investment needed to make this happen.
 This will also help determine how council land could be used to help drive change, and where council services could be provided in the future.

-An Area Action Plan (AAP) for Wood Green will provide specific planning policy and guidance for the area to make sure the changes residents want to see can happen.
-In early 2016 we presented four options for Wood Green’s future based on your feedback at a series of engagement events.
-These were:
+An Area Action Plan (AAP) for Wood Green provides specific planning policy and guidance for the area to make sure the changes residents want to see can happen.

 Page Last Updated: